AviatrixSystems/avxlabs-docs/docs/ace-ops/_sources/docs/lab6.md

 External Connection Configuration
 ```

 Wait some seconds for the completion of the S2C.
-The new connection will show up with a red ball.
+The new connection will show up with a red ball symbol.

 ```{figure} images/lab6-notdone.png
 ---